yours7himanshu/v4/content/epics/partner-finding.md

 Dancers need practice partners but currently rely on inefficient methods like asking around in chat groups, leading to missed opportunities and slower skill development.

-## User Stories

-- As a Dancer, I want to find a dance partner for practice
-- As a Dancer, I want to specify my dance level and goals
-- As a Dancer, I want to indicate my availability and location
-- As a Dancer, I want to post partner search requests
-- As a Dancer, I want to browse partner search requests
-- As a Dancer, I want to contact potential partners
-- As a Dancer, I want to specify preferred dance styles
-- As a Dancer, I want to share my dance videos/experience

 ## Success Metrics

 - Number of successful partner matches